LonneWW/pomodoro/README.md

 <h5 href="https://lonneww.github.io/pomodoro/" align="center"> For the site click here</h5>

   <p align="center">
-    This project is the pratical exam of the Javascript Basics start2impact University's course. </br>
+    This project is the pratical exam of the Javascript Basics <a href="https://www.start2impact.it"> start2impact University's </a> course. </br>
     The task was to create a "counter" application where the user could increase or decrease the visible number by pressing one of the buttons.
     Since I often use the pomodoro tecnique to study I thought it will be more interesting, challenging and generally useful to create a timer instead of a simple counter.
   </p>
 </div>